igemuoftATG/wiki2016/src/markdown/Software.md

 ### Test Cases and Other Possible Applications

-Most of the test cases run by our team were produced graphically in Photoshop, wherein we tried to imitate the yellow-to-purple color change visible in our Wet Lab’s paper-based biosensor for gold detection, as shown in Appendix VI.
+Most of the test cases run by our team were produced graphically in Photoshop, wherein we tried to imitate the yellow-to-purple color change visible in our Wet Lab’s paper-based biosensor for gold detection, as shown in Appendix VI.E.

 As explained in the section directly above, this analysis is applicable to any apparatus and any one-to-one color change, given that the regressor has been trained.